NebraLtd/Helium-Guides/docs/indoor-hotspot/quick-start.md

 * The Nebra Helium Indoor Hotspot
 * RP-SMA LoRa Antenna
-* Worldwide 12V 1.5A Power Adapter + Adaptors
+* Worldwide 12V 1.5A Power Adapter (with UK, US, EU and Aus plug heads)
 * 1m Cat5e Ethernet Cable

 *Please note the above image is for illustrative purposes only, colours of some parts may change.*